mohaaw/studio/README.md

-# TechShop Manager Pro 💻
+# CoreSync Pro 💻

-Welcome to **TechShop Manager**, a comprehensive, AI-enhanced application designed to streamline the operations of a second-hand electronics store.
+Welcome to **CoreSync**, a comprehensive, AI-enhanced application designed to streamline the operations of a second-hand electronics store.
 This application is built with Next.js, TypeScript, and Tailwind CSS, featuring a modern and responsive user interface.

 ## Key Features & Improvements